zapta/serial_packets_py/README.md

 #### Receiving a command

-Incoming commands are received via a single callback function that is passed to the SerialPacketsClient when it's created.
-The call back is an async function that receives the endpoint and data of the command and returns the status and data of the response.
-The client maintains a pool of asyncio tasks that serves incoming packets such it's possible to have  multiple commands processed in parallel.
-If the command is not handled, the callback should return an empty response with the status UNHANDLED.value.
+Incoming commands are received via a callback function that is passed to the SerialPacketsClient when it's created.
+The callback is an async function that receives the target endpoint and the data of the command and returns the status and data of the response.
+The client maintains a pool of asyncio workers tasks that serves incoming packets such it's processing one command doesn't block reception of new commands,and command execution can be performed in parallel.
+If the command is not handled, the callback function should return an empty response with the status UNHANDLED.value.

 ```python
 async def my_command_async_callback(endpoint: int, data: bytearray) -> Tuple[int, bytearray]: